 B.O.K.I.
 (Birds of King Island)

-BOKI a small, informal group of local volunteers who are passionate about birds and especially the birds of King Island.
+BOKI is a small, informal group of local volunteers who are passionate about birds and especially the birds of King Island.

 promote sensitive and ethical bird tourism on King Island by education, promotion, marketing and provision of a central platform about the birds of king island and birding opportunities

 aid in conservation of King Island’s natural ecosystems and wildlife including threatened species through education and activities and

 help to sustain the local community by expanding work opportunities and the tourism industry

 Tasmania is already recognised as one of Australia's top five bird watching destinations.
-King Island is home to nine endemic sub species, two of which are listed as Critically Endangered and two as Vulnerable, as well as 10 of the 12 endemic Tasmanian species.
+King Island is home to nine endemic sub species, three of which are recognised as Critically Endangered and two as Vulnerable.
+As well, King Island has 10 of the 12 endemic Tasmanian species.
 We firmly believe it is the jewel in Tasmania’s birding crown.